sdowding/resume/README.md

 ATCO I-Tek was the internal IT division for group of utility and energy companies.
 My work forcused on providing custom software solutions for their natural gas and electrical utilities.

 ##### Meter Data Management
-* Meter Data Management (MDM) with Loadstar, Oracle Utilities, and Itron IEE.
+* Lead and developed solutions for Meter Data Management (MDM) with Loadstar, Oracle Utilities, and Itron IEE.
-* Testing and deploying application in DEV/UAT/PROD environments.
-* Creating estimates for work based on effort and costs, as well as managing timelines.
+* Systems used SOA and message queing to provide asyncroness and durable communation between intergrated systems.
-* Preparing documentation for software architecture, use cases, data models, sequence diagrams, class diagrams and other UML diagrams, solution designs, detailed technical specifications, impact analysis, and application integration mapping documents.
+* Prepared documentation for software architecture, use cases, data models, sequence diagrams, class diagrams and other UML diagrams, solution designs, detailed technical specifications, impact analysis, and application integration mapping documents.

 ##### Automated Time Tracking for Field Workers
+* Real time collection of field work progress on work orders that were collected and processed asyncronessly using NServiceBus endpoints hosted as windows services.
+* Updates collected from the field works were used to automatically generate timecards, allocate overtime, and allow for work to be tracked against assets.
+* Privided an ASP.NET MVC application to allow supervisors to review, correct, and approve generated timecards.

+##### Work Management & Pipeline Measurement & Reporting
 * Participating in the full application lifecycle of business critical, n-tier, enterprise applications.

-##### Work Management
 * Designing, developing, maintaining and enhancing custom build technical solutions
 * Troubleshooting application issues with users and other technical teams across the enterprise.
 * Production systems support, including 24/7 on-call support, for critical enterprise applications.
 Application support was managed with ITIL (Problems/Incidents).

-##### Pipeline Measurement & Reporting
-* ?????

 **Tech & Tools:**
 `.NET`, `ASP.NET MVC`, `ASP.NET WebForms`, `Windows Forms`, `C#`, `JavaScript`, `jQuery`, `JSON`, `CSS`, `SOAP`, `Unit Testing`, `WCF`, `ADO.NET`, `LINQ`, `NUnit`, `SVN`, `TFS`, `MSMQ`, `NServiceBus`, `WebSphere MQ`, `Powershell`, `NHibernate`, `Oracle`, `Toad`, `IBM DB2`, `SQLite`,
-`Xcode`, `Objective-C`, `iOS`, `Storyboards`, `FMDB`, `Enterprise Deployment`

 **Methologies & Architectures:**
 `Continuous Integration (CI)`, `Test Driven Development (TDD)`, `N-Tiered Architecture`,